 Definition of poker face

-What we mean by "poker face" is a neutral face, no matter what the situation, a face of ice, a face of impassive.
-Some beginning players will betray themselves with their facial expressions.
+What is meant by "poker face" is a neutral face, no matter what the situation, an icy face, an impassive face.
+Some beginning players will give themselves away by their facial expressions.
 For example, some players will be disinterested in the game until they have a hand to play.
 As soon as they receive their pair of aces or kings, their face lights up and they try unsuccessfully to hide their smile.
-This is the exact opposite of a poker face.
-The poker face will be the same when bluffing, when you have a Royal Flush, as it is when you have an average hand.
-No matter what hand we have, we should always have the same facial expression.
+This is the opposite of a poker face.
+The poker face will be the same when you bluff, when you have a royal flush, as when you have an average hand.
+It doesn't matter what hand you're holding, you should always have the same facial expression.

-It's not just the poker face that betrays the poker face.
+It is not only the poker face that betrays

-You've probably heard a lot about the "poker face" as an element that can betray a poker player, but there are many other clues to an opponent's hand.
-First, many players will have their pupils dilated when they have a very strong hand.
-Others may have sweaty or shaky hands when they have a big game.
-Some players may even have drops of sweat on their foreheads when they have a very strong hand.
-If you're playing live poker, keep an eye out for these little things!
+You've probably heard a lot about the "poker face" as something that can give away a poker player, but there are several other clues to an opponent's hand.
+First, many players will have dilated pupils when they have a very strong hand.
+Others may have sweaty or shaky hands when they have a big play.
+Some players may even get sweaty foreheads when they have a very strong hand.
+If you play live poker, always be on the lookout for these little details!